 - Tariff income is removed

 - A flat rate non-dependant deduction of £5.00 per week is introduced.

-These are the first changes made to the scheme since April 2013.
-The removal of the family premium and the introduction of the two child limit bring the scheme into line with recent changes made to other welfare benefits by central government.
+These were the first changes made to the scheme since April 2013.
+The removal of the family premium and the introduction of the two child limit brought the scheme into line with changes made to other welfare benefits by central government.

 If you want to know more about these changes, please read below.

 From 1 April 2019 the family premium sum was removed from the calculation.

 So, where your income is higher than your applicable amount, more income will be taken into account and Council Tax Reduction entitlement will be less.

 Before 1 April 2019, the scheme made an allowance for each child you were responsible for.

 From 1 April 2019, for new claims, or where you have a relevant change of circumstances you will only receive allowances for up to two children.